Rise-Vision/rise-data-rss/README.md

 - **max-items**: (number / optional): The maximum number of elements to retrieve from the RSS feed.
 If the attribute is empty or zero, all the elements, up to the maximum, are retrieved.
 Defaults to 25, which is also the maximum.
 - **non-editable**: ( empty / optional ): If present, it indicates this component is not available for customization in the Template Editor.

+The feed is refreshed every 5 minutes.
+The refresh rate is not modifiable.

 This component does not support PUD; it will need to be handled by Designers on a per Template basis.

 ### Events